linkpawan/GETrueConnectInterface/README.md

 # GETrueConnectInterface
-This is UI tool which utilizes GE's true connect console application.
+This is UI tool for GE's true connect console application.
 GE trueconnect github can be found here: https://github.com/GeneralElectric/TrueConnect-Link

-This tool UI for 4 core features in True connect link
+This tool provides UI for 4 core features in Trueconnectlink
 1. Test
 2. Single File Upload
 3. Onetime file upload